dborzov/borzov.ca/content/posts/frenchirix.md

 It started with me wanting to help my kids with French at school.

-But I realized that if I want to do this right, I need to start by reading up  first on any  objective, scientifically proven facts about how people learn the language.
-So that I can go beyond just pestering my kids with whatever random misconceptions about this happen to sneak into my head over the years.
-And so that I don't just parrot the marketing of language learning products trying to sell things to me.
+But I realized that if I want to do this right, I need to start by reading up  first on any  objective, scientifically proven facts about how people learn languages.
+I did not want to waste time pestering my kids with whatever random misconceptions about this happen to sneak into my head that will end up being useless.
+I didn't want to parrot the marketing of language learning products trying to sell things to me.

-I asked around and got in touch with people with university degrees that suggest they should know the answers: linguistics, education, and second language acquisition.
+So I asked around and got in touch with people with university degrees that suggest they should know the answers: linguistics, education, and second language acquisition.

+What I learned is summarized below.

-As a result of all this, we found this "one weird trick" that worked better for my kids than the other things we tried.
+Was it useful to me?
+As a results of all this, we found this "one weird trick" that works better for my kids than the other things we've tried.
 And it wasn't Duolingo.

 The trick is **regular exposure to enjoyable French video content that the kids choose themselves**.
 It can be as little as 10-15 minutes a day; what matters is that it's regular (ideally, daily) and part of their routine.